-But once frets begin to wear, they flatten, develop indents and begin to vibrate against other frets sometimes.
+But once wear sets in, they flatten, develop indents and begin to vibrate..

 Luckily, frets can be replaced by a good guitar Luthier and normally doesn’t cost too much.
-So its always a good idea to inspect your frets when changing your strings.
+So its always a good idea to inspect them when changing your strings.

 This will at least give you an indication that they are slowly wearing and alert you to the need for replacement.

-Frets are commonly made from nickel silver, and players who press hard may go through frets quite quickly.
+Frets are commonly made from nickel silver, and players who press hard may go through them quite quickly.

 Stainless steel is also an option which is harder and smoother then nickel silver.
-They will basically prevent wear and should be considered if you press hard and eat frets.
+They will basically prevent wear and should be considered if you press harder than most players.

 Some people do say that stainless steel frets sound different then nickel silver.

 So its always best to test on a guitar loaded with them before changing over.